BlueAndi/vscp-framework/projects/README.md

 #Projects using the VSCP framework

-The subfolders are used for different microcontroller families.
+The subfolders are used for different microcontroller families or the PC.